garrandall/popular-music-data/tracks/body-party-ciara.md

 I'm doing this little dance for you
 You got me so excited
 Now it's just me and you
-Your body's my party, let's get it started, ohh
+Your body's my party, let's get it started, oh
 Boy, you should know that
 Your love is always on my mind
 I'm not gonna fight it